AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 ```bash
 python3 run.py -m PCA -i ./data/x_data.csv
 ```
-DL and RF was the best, then we  made models.
+DL and RF were the best, therefore we used them for models.

-Take care: RF with 100 estimators is quite slow more than DL especially with cross validation.
+Take care: RF with 100 estimators is quite slow more than DL, especially with cross-validation.

 ```bash
 python3 run.py -m train -i ./data/x_data.csv